List of Hawaii Rainbow Warriors bowl games

 The Hawaii Rainbow Warriors college football team competes as part of the NCAA Division I Football Bowl Subdivision (FBS), representing the University of Hawaiʻi at Mānoa in the Mountain West Conference (MW).
-Since the establishment of the team in 1909, Hawaii has appeared in 14 bowl games.
+Since the establishment of the team in 1909, Hawaii has appeared in 15 bowl games.
 Hawaii also has an appearance in a Bowl Championship Series (BCS) game as a "BCS Buster" for the 2008 Sugar Bowl against Georgia.
-The latest bowl occurred on December 24, 2020, when Hawai'i beat Houston 28-14 in the 2020 New Mexico Bowl.
-The win brought the Rainbow Warriors' overall bowl record to eight wins and six losses (8–6).
+The latest bowl occurred on December 24, 2025, when Hawai'i beat California 35–31 in the 2025 Hawaii Bowl.
+The win brought the Rainbow Warriors' overall bowl record to nine wins and six losses (9–6).